microsoft/AzureTRE/docs/tre-admins/setup-instructions/deploying-azure-tre.md

 !!! caution
     There are rate limits with Let's Encrypt, so this should not be run when not needed.

+!!! info
+    If you're using Codespaces, you'll encounter a bug when trying to run `make letsencrypt` where the incorrect IP will be whitelisted on the storage account and Codespaces won't be able to upload the test file due to a 403 error.
+The workaround until this is fixed is to temporarily disable the firewall on your `stweb{TRE_ID}` storage account before running the script, then re-enable afterwards.

 ## Validate the deployment

 ### Using curl